reasonmethis/docdocgo-core/README.md

 ### The `set-...` subcommands

 If you are not quite happy with how the report is shaping up, you have the option to change the focus and/or the format of the report, without having to re-fetch and re-ingest the already ingested websites.
 The `/research set-query` command allows you to change the query for the current research.
 The `/research set-report-type` command allows you to change the report format.
+The `/research set-search-queries` command allows you to specify new web search queries DocDocGo will use to fetch more content from the web.

 What are the query and report format?
 The query is just what you specified in your initial `/research <query>` command.
 The report format is originally automatically inferred by DocDocGo based on your query, but you can change it a new format.
 For example, you can request: